 Prerequisite: In order to follow the higher-level courses, the student shall complete the lower level courses.
 Completion of a prerequisite means to have followed the course and fulfilled the eligibility criteria to sit for the end-semester examination for that course.

 PM 1101 Social Pharmacy

 Introduction to healthcare delivery systems, Introduction to the pharmacy profession & pharmacist's role in the healthcare team, Medicines & culture, Psychology applied to pharmacy.
-Course assessment: In-course 40%.
-End semester 60%

 PM 1102 Physical Pharmacy I